FAMILY’S RIGHTS AFTER SOMEONE KILLED IN CAR ACCIDENT – WRONGFUL DEATH ATTORNEYS

-If the family member was killed in a car accident because another driver was negligent, then the surviving family may be able to obtain money compensation through a wrongful death claim.
+If the family member was killed in a car accident because another driver was negligent, then the surviving family has legal rights and may be able to obtain money compensation through a wrongful death claim.
 Minnesota law allows compensation for the loss of companionship, comfort and guidance of the family member who was killed; the loss of income caused by the death of a husband or wife; the loss of “services, protection, care and assistance” which the family member had provided the others in the family; reimbursement of expenses for medical care that was needed just before the family member was killed; and reasonable funeral expenses.
 Medical expenses and funeral expenses may also be paid through the family’s own No-Fault insurance.
-Many of these types of compensation are available if your spouse was killed in a car accident, or some other way, and compensation is also available if your parent or child is killed in a car accident or some other way.
+Many of these types of compensation are available if your spouse was killed in a car accident, or some other way, and compensation is also available if your parent or child is killed in a car accident or other type of accident.
 There can even be wrongful death compensation for your loss if your mother or father is killed in a car accident after the children are grown and out of the house, or if your sister or brother is killed in a car accident.
-Our MN lawyers will explain these wrongful death claims to you and your family during your initial call to our office and when we meet with you in person.
+Our MN lawyers will explain these wrongful death claims and your rights to you and your family during your initial call to our office and when we meet with you in person.

 MINNESOTA NO FAULT LAW WHEN SOMEONE IS KILLED IN CAR ACCIDENT

 When a person is killed in a car accident in MN, the family has a right to some compensation through their own No Fault insurance coverage.
 This includes funeral expenses, medical expenses, economic loss benefits compensation and replacement services loss occurring within one year of the date of the car crash.
 This is usually paid by the decedent’s own automobile insurance company.
 This is different than a wrongful death claim.
 Economic loss benefits are limited to $500.00 per week and cover losses incurred after the death of a family member to cover what they would have contributed in wages, salary or other tangible things of economic value.
-When you call our office, a top MN car accident lawyer will help you through the No-Fault system after a family member died in a car or truck accident, and our attorneys are always willing to explain your rights to you as you go through this terrible time.
+When you call our office, a top Minnesota car accident lawyer will help you through the No-Fault system after a family member died in a car or truck accident, and our attorneys are always willing to explain your rights to you as you go through this terrible time.

 Services rendered for the household or childcare are also compensation for the family under MN’s No-Fault laws if a family member is killed in a car accident.
 These are limited to $200.00 per week, and are intended to reimburse the family for having to obtain help for those services the deceased family member would have performed.
-Again, this is compensation separate from a wrongful death claim that our auto accident attorneys can help you with or explain your rights.
+Again, this is compensation separate from a wrongful death claim that our auto accident lawyers can help you with or explain your rights.

 If a family member is killed in a car accident, Minnesota’s No-Fault laws also provides for $5,000.00 in funeral expenses.
 This coverage applies even if the person killed in the car accident is your son or daughter.